If you have a child who is beginning to read, you’re looking for engaging books. You want to find the best early readers and easy chapter books.

 Welcome to Silver Street Farm by Nicola Davies, illustrated by Katharine McEwen

 Several mixed-up events happen to give these three best friends enough animals to start a city farm — not a country farm mind you.
 The kids have the perfect spot – the abandoned train station.
 But will the city council abandon their plans for a parking garage?
+This is an early chapter book series.

 Duck for a Day by Meg McKinlay, illustrated by Leila Rudge